 Vets recommend that tortoises eat a high-fiber diet, with at least 30% fiber in their meals.

 Pumpkins may assist with preventing and controlling diabetes mellitus.
 According to Molecules, pumpkins can have hypoglycemic effects that can lower blood sugar levels.

 What Part of Pumpkin Can Tortoise Eat?

-- Vitamin A
+- Vitamin A and C

 Is Pumpkin A Natural Dewormer for Tortoises?